pypeit/PypeIt/doc/fluxing.rst

 Problem with bspline knot
 -------------------------
-Things sometimes go wrong the fluxing and it commonly has to do with the bspline aglorithm.
+Things sometimes go wrong the fluxing and it commonly has to do with the bspline algorithm.
 If you reach a stop in the code with a message that says "Problem with bspline knot" there are a couple things to check:

     - There are instances where there isn't data